grs-se/Employees/notes.md

 - in order to benefit from that all sub-classes need to call super().
 When doing hierarchical coding have to remember to call super()
 - Easy to forget to call super() (Java should make it automatically)

+### Super-Class
+- used to pull up any potentially duplicated code into one central place in the class hierarchy

 ### Compare and Contrast Interface approach vs SuperClass or Hierarchy approach
 | Interface                                                                                                                                      | SuperClass or Hierarchy                                                                                                                  |
 | ---------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------- |